Starfish and Skillful Extrication

 And it’s a process.
 And there are specific ways to think and specific things to do at different stages of the process.
 And if you do the wrong things, or think the wrong way at the wrong time, then you thwart your healing or even move backwards.

 What is effective to do and think at one stage of the process is often the complete opposite of what you need to do and think at a later stage in the process.
 Which is why soul evolution is so confusing and paradoxical.
-At Landmark Education I first heard the quote: “Paradox and confusion are the guardians to the gateway of enlightenment.”
-Ain’t that the truth.
+To paraphrase a Buddhist concept, “Paradox and confusion are the guardians to the gateway of enlightenment.”

 So it’s paradoxical and nuanced, and what you do when, and how much you do it, and with what intent – it all matters.